 A selection of the some of the best coastal seafood and fish restaurants are all involved in promoting the English Riviera as a place for fabulous fish and fresh seafood.

-Between Saturday 22nd September and Sunday 7th October 2018, the first England’s Seafood Feast will take place.
+Between Saturday 20th September and Sunday 6th October 2019, the England’s Seafood Feast will take place.
 This seafood lovers’ fest will give you the opportunity to see the many sides of the English Riviera.
 This diverse programme of events across Torquay, Paignton and Brixham, can be enjoyed whether you are here for the day or staying for a long weekend.
 You could enjoy some Devon seafood aboard one of the five heritage sailing trawers in Brixham or learn crab or mussel preparation.
 There will be a range of seafood set menus from 2 to 7 courses across the Bay.
 Events are constantly being added to the programme so visit the Feast page to find out more.

 The Seafood Coast by Foot